Concert memories: Germany 3/2010

-I travelled to see some shows in Germany (March 2010) and I was so pleased I decided to do it, I really enjoyed the trip.
+I travelled to see some shows in Germany in March 2010 and I was so pleased I decided to do it, I really enjoyed the trip.
 I loved it how everything was so easy.
 Germans are not too emotional and even a little bit distant.
 They are fair and straightforward and never make things unnecessarily complicated.
 I was happy too see only very little tension between fans, queueing was great fun and it was good to meet familiar people both from Germany and from some other countries as well.

 The video below is from Berlin.
 Taking off his shirt in the end of the gig is a gesture.
-It’s a sign to the audience saying “you were great, this was fun/I have danced a lot and it’s so hot here”.
+It’s a sign to the audience saying “you were great, this was fun and I have danced a lot and it’s hot here”.
 He is having fun and he takes his shirt off letting all the excited girls and boys scream a bit.
-I don’t mind if he does it or not, but I really love the contrast in him.
-He can look so shy and quiet and suddenly so totally self-confident.
+I don’t mind if he does it or not but I love the contrast in him.
+Mika can look shy and quiet and then suddenly totally self-confident.
 He takes his shirt off knowing he looks more than gorgeous and still continues dancing his school boy dancing style, that’s simply sweet and charming and makes him special and interesting.